cdebacco/MultiTensor/python/README.md

 ### Optional arguments

 - `-E` : Output end of file where the paramters' files will be stored.
 Example: `-E="_abc.dat" ` output files will be `u_K4_abc.dat`,`v_K4_abc.dat`,`w_K4_abc.dat` (assuming that k=4).
 Default value is `-E=".dat"`.
 - `-i` : Initialization flag: if `i=0` than parametrs are randomly initialized; if `i=1` the membership vectors u and v and w are initialized form file; if `i=2` only w is initialized from file; if `i=3` only u and v are initialized from file, w instead is random.
+Default is `i=0`.

 * `-w` : End of the file where the parameters can be initialized from, in case initialization variable is greater than 0.

 * `-l` : Number of layers, default is 1.
 * `-k` : Number of communities, default is 4.
-* `-r` : Number of different realizations, the final parameters will be the one correspondinf to the realization leading to the max likelihood.
+* `-r` : Number of different realizations, the final parameters will be the one corresponding to the realization leading to the max likelihood.
 Default is 1.
 * `-t` : Max iteration time.
 Default is 500.
 * `-e` : Convergence tolerance.
 Default is 0.1 .
 * `-g` : Error added when intializing parameters from file.
 Default is 0.1 .